Lavender

 Side Effects and Contraindications

-• Skin irritation when the essential oil is applied topically
+• Skin irritation or contact dermatitis when essential oil touches skin directly

-• Nausea, vomiting or headaches if large amounts of essential oil are ingested — a practice that is discouraged due to its toxicity at high doses9.
+• Nausea, vomiting, or headaches if large amounts of essential oil are consumed9

-• Have sensitive skin or known allergies to plants in the Lamiaceae family
+• People with allergies to plants in the mint family (Lamiaceae) may react poorly

 Legal Status